benjiao/common-garden-birds/README.md

 # License
 This work is licensed under a
 [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].

-The Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0) allows you to:
+It allows you to:

 - **Share** — copy and redistribute the material in any medium or format
 - **Adapt** — remix, transform, and build upon the material for any purpose, even commercially.